mitch-kyle/ibuffer-dynamic-groups/README.md

 ### But wait a minute... nothing happened.
-but by default the list of filter groups returned is empty
+by default the list of filter groups returned is empty

 ### So how do I make these "dynamic" "filter groups" I came here for?
 however you want, I recommend advising the `ibuffer-dynamic-groups-generate` function. like so: